needle-mirror/com.unity.ai.planner/Documentation~/index.md

 # About AI Planner

-Use the AI Planner package to create agents that generate and execute plans.
-For example, use AI Planner to create an NPC, generate storylines, or validate game/simulation mechanics.
-The AI Planner package also includes authoring tools and a plan visualizer.
+The AI Planner package can generate optimal plans for use in agent AI, storyline generation/management, game/simulation validation, tutorial creation, automated testing, and many more.
+A generic planner framework, authoring tools, and a plan visualizer are provided in the package.

 # Installing AI Planner